aKoolKev/CSC-System2/README.md

 # CSC-System2
-store all in class codes
+Store all in class codes